f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 Filter to Get a Summary of System Health via CLI
 ------------------------------------------------

 You can use the built-in filtering in the CLI to just get the top-level state health of each susbsystem.
-This doesn't list the subsystems but shows all the top level system health status outputs.
+This doesn't list the subsystems but shows all the top-level system health status outputs.
 If one subsystem shows a status other than **ok** you can then adjust the filtering to only display that subsystem.

 Use the output modifier after the **show system health** command to **include "state health"**.